2491 W Iliff Ave, Denver, CO 80219

 Stop before guessing with a shovel

 If you are thinking about probing or digging to find a buried cleanout, pause first.
-Colorado 811 says property owners must contact 811 before beginning excavation, and the service covers public utility line locates rather than every private line on the property.
+Colorado 811 says property owners must contact 811 before beginning excavation, and the service covers public utility line locates rather than every private line on the property, which is why private lines usually need dedicated line locating and marking.

 Checklist: how to look for a sewer cleanout safely and efficiently